alphagov/rp-onboarding-tech-docs/source/pages/msa/msaUse.rst

 * Java Runtime Environment (JRE) version 8
 * 512 MB to 1 GB of RAM, on top of what you need to run your operating system

-1. When you have successfully completed a gate review for `Stage 3: Planning <http://alphagov.github.io/identity-assurance-documentation/stage3/Stage3.html>`_, you can `download and install the MSA <https://github.com/alphagov/verify-matching-service-adapter/releases/latest>`_.

-2. Download the MSA zip file to your host.
+1. `Download the latest release of the MSA <https://github.com/alphagov/verify-matching-service-adapter/releases/latest>`_.
 It contains:

  * a JAR (Java Archive) file
  * :ref:`truststore <gloss_truststore>` files for non-production environments (the SAML compliance tool and the integration environment) - ``test_ida_hub.ts`` and ``test_ida_metadata.ts``